I get the feeling that writing this list is going to get very repetitive, very quickly. No matter. The Roast Dinner is the king of dinners.

 Everyone has their own certain expectations and if they’re going to pay for it – it’s got to be better than their mums.

 Here are some of the best we’ve had in the city (and beyond), but I’m sure most people will kindly explain how I’ve missed loads out.
 Feel free to comment in a disappointed tone so I know I’ve done a bad job.

 The Bay Horse Tavern

-Dakota Hotel burst on the scene this year with a grand opening to one of the plushest hotels in town.
+Dakota Hotel burst on the scene last year with a grand opening to one of the plushest hotels in town.
 Dakota Grill serve up a classic and delectable Sunday Roast Dinner with a choice of Beef, Chicken or Nut Roast and a plate full of all the extra trimmings.
 That includes Yorkshire puddings, roast potatoes, honey roast parsnips, carrot and swede mash, green beans and cauliflower cheese for the table.
-There’s also the option to add on an impressive cheese trolley to finish up with 10 different types of cheeses from the specialist Cheese Larder.
+There’s also the option to add on an impressive cheese trolley to finish up with 10 different types of cheeses from the brilliant Crafty Cheese Man.